gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## n
 -->

+## Security Improvements

+During our investigation of a recent security vulnerability in the [Plugin Portal Publish Plugin](https://blog.gradle.org/plugin-portal-update) we became aware of how much potentially sensitive information is logged when Gradle is executed at `--debug` level.
+This information can be publicly exposed when Gradle builds are executed on public CI like Travis CI, CircleCI, & GitHub Actions where build logs are publicly visible.
+This information may include sensitive credentials and authentication tokens.
+Much of this sensitive information logging occurs deep in components of the JVM and other libraries outside the control of Gradle.
+While debugging, this information may be inherently useful for build maintainers.

+To strike a balance between the security risks of logging sensitive information and the needs of build maintainers who may find this information useful, this version of Gradle now warns users about the risks of using `--debug` at the beginning and end of the log on every build.

+We recommend plugin maintainers avoid logging sensitive information if possible, and if it's not possible, that all sensitive information be logged exclusively at `--debug` level and no higher.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.